Frequently Asked Questions About Focused Ultrasound

 If I am a suitable candidate, how soon can I have the treatment?

 This will depend on availability.
 Your doctor can discuss timing with you once they determine that you are eligible.

 Does insurance cover MR-guided focused ultrasound?

-MR-guided focused ultrasound treatment for medication-refractory essential tremor is covered under Medicare Part B in the state of Illinois.
+MR-guided focused ultrasound treatment for medication-refractory essential tremor and medication-refractory tremor-dominant Parkinson's disease is covered under Medicare Part B in the state of Illinois.

 - Per Medicare rules and regulations, Medicare beneficiaries traveling outside of their home state for treatment at a facility providing MR-guided focused ultrasound would be subject to the Medicare contractor coverage decision based on where the treatment is performed.
 We recommend confirming with your local Medicare contractor prior to treatment.

 Under the Blue Card Network, patients traveling outside of their home state for treatment at a facility providing MR-guided focused ultrasound would be subject to their home plan coverage decision.
 We recommend confirming coverage determination with your health plan prior to treatment.